hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	grand square.

-### The mazurka or cotillon russe (from "The Court Journal")
+### The mazurka or cotillon russe (from "The court journal")

-The Mazurka is a dance of Polish origin, and was introduced into this country by the Duke of Devonshire, the English Ambassador to Russia.
+The mazurka is a dance of Polish origin, and was introduced into this country by the duke of Devonshire, the English ambassador to Russia.

-The Mazurka resembles the Quadrille, in so far as it is danced by sets of eight persons, four of either sex, who arrange themselves in couples, the lady in each couple taking the place to the right of the gentleman, and the first and second couple, and the third and fourth couple face each other.
+The mazurka resembles the quadrille, in so far as it is danced by sets of eight persons, four of either sex, who arrange themselves in couples, the lady in each couple taking the place to the right of the gentleman, and the first and second couple, and the third and fourth couple face each other.

-The dance consists of what may be described as twelve different movements, and as in the Quadrille, the first eight bars of the music are played before the first movement commences.
+The dance consists of what may be described as twelve different movements, and as in the quadrille, the first eight bars of the music are played before the first movement commences.

 The first movement may be considered as preparatory, and has no figure, since it consists merely of a motion from right to left, and then from left to right, by each person, four times repeated.
 The steps in this first movement are three, and of a character, that at once gives an eccentric air to the dance, and as it were, excites and stirs up a corresponding spirit in those who are engaged in it; they consist of a stamp, a hop, and a sliding step, or glissade.